sds/overcommit/README.md

 overcommit --install
 ```

+Any existing hooks for your repository which Overcommit would have replaced
+will be backed up.
+You can restore everything to the way it was by running
+`overcommit --uninstall`.

 ### Automatically Install Overcommit Hooks

 If you want to use `overcommit` for all repositories you create/clone going